omelale/timberhub/README.md

 ## How to run

-- `git clone` project
+- Run `git clone` to clone project into a desired folder

-- run `composer install` command
+- Navigate inside that folder and run `composer install`

-- create a table in the database named timberhub
+- Create a new database table named timberhub

-- make env file and add database name 'timberhub'
+- Create .env file and add table name `timberhub`

-- run migrations with `php artisan migrate`
+- Run migrations with command `php artisan migrate`

-- run seeders with command `php artisan db:seed`
+- Run seeders with command `php artisan db:seed`

-- install nodejs if not present in machine
+- Install nodejs if not present in machine

 - Open terminal and run `php artisan serve`

-- in another terminal run `npm run dev`
+- In another terminal run `npm run dev`

+- Open browser and navigate to [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

 all images and trademarks belong to Timberhub